 The Samoeng loop, like most routes in Northern Thailand, starts and ends in Chiang Mai and takes you around Doi Suthep and through the Samoeng forest.
-Samoeng Loop offers rich opportunities for riders who want to have a lot of great experience throughout the day.
+Located west-northwest of Chiang Mai, this loop offers plenty of experiences for travelers who want to spend their day exciting.

 The traveler on this Chiang Mai loop will be left with an authentic taste of Thailand’s nature, animal kingdom, and cultural heritage.
 Travelers tend to use motorcycles for this journey as it is about 100km and is the easiest way to get around, plus it typically takes about a day to finish the Samoeng Loop and the Mae Sae Valley.